 Christian musicians began with the pursuit of honesty, but I have yet to see a recognition of the purpose of that pursuit.
 Many times I’ve seen a well-meaning fan express a concern with language on an album only to be met with a snarky response or a shaky justification.
 One can argue that swearing isn’t right or wrong, but those arguments miss the point entirely.
 Musicians, like many other artists, have become frustrated with the fake appearance of Christian media.
 They want to create art that is relatable.
 They want the listener to say, “I know where he’s coming from, I’ve felt that too.”
 Relatability is found in our struggle.
 Each time a Christian artist has cursed in their song it has been through an expression of frustration or desperation.
 It’s something we all struggle with.
 No one relates to the person saying “I’m clean and free of sin!”
 The Christian relates with those who recognise their corruption and need for redemption.
 Swearing is nothing but the outward expression of that corruption.

 Nonetheless, I see artists and their fans missing this point.
 We should not be defending our usage of this language by saying there’s nothing wrong with it.
-Doing so only serves to contradict the purpose of using it in the first place to demonstrate the fallibility of humanity.
+Doing so only serves to contradict the purpose of using it in the first place: to demonstrate the fallibility of humanity.
 It’s no longer honesty if it’s no longer sinful.
 Cursing in music is being celebrated for all the wrong reasons.
 We’re celebrating honesty over confession.
 The fall over the salvation.

 So how should this be remedied?
 The first step is to stop defending the act of cursing itself.
 It’s irrelevant to the purpose of using it in our art.
 The second is to stop accepting our corrupted nature as a part of our identity.
 We are new creations in Christ and should aim to reflect that in everything we do and say.
 If we fall we just get back up and keep going.
 We need to recognise the fall and celebrate the return.
 Honesty is a beautiful and honorable thing but we cannot forget confession afterwards.
-If we cannot confess and recognise our need for forgiveness we may be expressing honesty for all the wrong reasons.
+If we cannot confess and recognize our need for forgiveness we may be expressing honesty for all the wrong reasons.